rpm-software-management/dnf/doc/conf_ref.rst

     Number of :ref:`installonly packages <installonlypkgs-label>` allowed to be installed concurrently.
 Defaults to 3.
 The minimal number of installonly packages is 2.
 Value 0 means unlimited number of installonly packages.
-Value 1 is explicitely not allowed since it complicates kernel upgrades due to protection of the running kernel from removal.
+Value 1 is explicitly not allowed since it complicates kernel upgrades due to protection of the running kernel from removal.

 .. _installroot-label: